 Give yourself at least two days!
 That’s a bare minimum.
 If you have an extra day or two to spare that’s even better!
 There is a lot to see and do here as you will soon read below.

 Get a car!
 Having your own vehicle is a must.
 It will give you the freedom of stopping whenever you want.
 If you are coming from abroad rent one!
 Discover Cars great search engine for finding the best deals on compact cars.

 Below you can find the map of the whole itinerary.
-If you click in the top left of the map you will find separate layers marking the destinations, photography spots, hikes and accommodation.
+If you click on the top left of the map you will find separate layers marking the destinations, photography spots, hikes, and accommodations.

-11 Best Photography spots on the Icefields Parkway
+10 Best Photography Spots on the Icefields Parkway

 1. Herbert and Hector Lakes

 - Distance from Lake Louise: 7 (Herbert Lake) + 16 km (Hector Lake)

 Hector and Herbert’s lakes are beautiful glacially-fed lakes on the southern part of the Icefields Parkway.
 Herbert Lake is right next to the road and gets much more attention.

 Hector Lake (pictured above) is a 5km (3 mi) one-way hike.
 Although it’s an easy, mostly flat, well-maintained path, it deters a lot of people.
 So if you want more peace and quiet you’ll have to walk for it!

 Another small lake in the southern part of the Parkway – Bow Lake – offers stunning views of the Wapta Icefield, Bow Glacier, Bow Peak, Mount Thompson, Crowfoot Glacier, and Crowfoot Mountain.
 In the summer months, the glacier-fed waters of the lake have incredible turquoise color.